EngFlow/example/README.md

 ## Prerequisites

-- In order to build and test `//python`, you need to install the dependencies listed in `python/requirements.txt`.
-To do so, execute `bazel run //python:requirements.update` before testing.
+- In order to build and test `//python`, Bazel needs to install the dependencies listed in `python/requirements.txt`.
+To make this repository work across platforms, we do not check in a lock file; execute `bazel run //python:requirements.update` to generate it before building and testing `//python`.
 - In order to run `//swift` test you need `clang` compiler.
 Make sure the binary is in your `PATH`.

 ## Local execution